davidystephenson/kneel/README.md

 ## Solution

-`kneel` requires a `zod` schema for the response.
+`kneel` requires a Zod schema for a usable response.
 It also requires a schema if you include a body.

 ### With `kneel`